David Grüning

 Selected publications

-I have published my research on Digital Behavioral Sciences in a diversity of journals and conferences such as PNAS, Nature, CHI on Human Factors in Computing Systems, Annals of the New York Academy of Sciences, and AI and Ethics.
+I have published my research on Digital Behavioral Sciences in a diversity of journals and conferences such as PNAS, Nature, CHI on Human Factors in Computing Systems, Annals of the New York Academy of Sciences, Psychological Inquiry, and AI & Ethics.

 Published